How To Build Your Ultimate Ski Quiver

 When you first get hooked on skiing, you probably only own one pair of skis or even rent them.
 As you progress, you eventually buy something more advanced.
 You quickly notice how completely different one ski can feel from another.

-This is why many advanced skiers often build up a “quiver” of skis.
+This is why many advanced skiers build a “quiver” of skis.
 A quiver is an archery term used for the case that holds all the different types of arrows a bow hunter might need.
 For skiers, it refers to all the different types of skis they own.

 Why should I consider a quiver?